Robert Fabbio: Career

 He founded WhiteGlove Health in 2006, and eRelevance Corporation in 2013.
 Fabbio is also a partner at the Capital Factory, a startup incubator in Austin, Texas.

 Fabbio also led the funding and was an active-Chairman of Agere Systems.

 In addition, Fabbio held senior technical and executive management positions with Cesura, VIEO, IBM, Prime Computer, Applix, and Kodak.
-Mr. Fabbio also served as a Rochester Institute of Technology Board of Trustees member.
+Fabbio also served as a Rochester Institute of Technology Board of Trustees member.